Sugar 101

 On some food products, you may see claims related to sugars.
 Here are some common terms and their meanings:

-• Reduced Sugar or Less Sugar – at least 25 percent less sugars per serving compared to a standard serving size of the traditional variety
+• Reduced Sugar or Less Sugar – At least 25% less sugars per serving compared to a standard serving size of the traditional variety

 The American Heart Association recommends limiting the amount of added sugars you consume.